SFDO-Tooling/CumulusCI/README.md

 This document provides a high level introduction to the Cumulus Continuous Integration infrastructure (CumulusCI).
 CumulusCI is the process used by the Salesforce.com Foundation for the Cumulus project, the next generation of the Non-Profit Starter Pack (NPSP).

-The process integrates GitHub, Jenkins, the Salesforce.com Ant Migration Tool, and a custom web application called mrbelvedere running on Heroku (documentation on mrbelvedere coming soon).
+The process integrates GitHub, Jenkins, the Salesforce.com Ant Migration Tool, and a custom web application called [mrbelvedere](http://salesforcefoundation.github.io/mrbelvedere) running on Heroku.

 While this process was specifically built for the Cumulus project, it should be useable by other Force.com projects.